Hiking in Redwood National Park

 Redwood National park

-Lady Bird Johnson Grove is a much easier hike and is a one-mile loop located just 2 miles off of the 101.
+Lady Bird Johnson Grove is a much easier hike and is a one-mile loop located just 2 miles off the 101.
 With so many other hikes located within this park check out the NPS website for more details.

 Trinidad Head Loop Trail